Tripplenut/AP-CompSci-Work/README.md

     To be honest I barely understand this one myself.
     I just know I needed to format some information a certain way for what ever reason.
     The thing was I could only use tabs and not .format, painfully tedious.
     To use it just run the code.
 Not really a point of changing any values.

-TowerOfHanoi-
-    This assignment is based on the Tower of Hanoi.
-    It solves the tower of hanoi problem thing, you know what im talking about It was annoying to trace but I ended up getting it to work.
-    If you would like to test this out yourself go ahead and open up a tower of hanoi game or click this link. https://www.mathsisfun.com/games/towerofhanoi.html

 LifeDriver(Game of Life)-
     This assignment is based on John Conway's game of life.